 Pre-Configure a Launcher

-- Install a Vision Client Launcher somewhere on network.
+- Install a Vision Client Launcher somewhere.
 Take note of the Installation directory you use, as a later step will involve finding this directory.

 - Configure each application.
 Be mindful of the Gateway Address setting: the deployed launcher will need to be able find the Gateway based on the address you enter.

 At this point, we should have a single launcher configured with one or more applications.
 Next we can zip up the the launcher and its configuration files.

 In these steps, we will create a single ZIP, containing all of the required files.